-This aims to develop students' values, attitudes, capabilities, skills and behaviours that would help them become better valued centred leaders.
+This aims to develop students' personality, attitudes, capabilities, skills and behaviour that would help them perform better in the professional world.
+To train students in interview, group discussion skills, case work and other evaluation / selection procedures.

-At the end of the course the students' would be able to take responsibility to develop in themselves various values, attitudes, capabilities, skills and behaviours; since they would have a raised sense of self-awareness, self-responsibility and self-accountability for developing themselves into values centred leaders.
+At the end of the course the students:

+would be able to take responsibility to develop their professional capabilities, interview and group discussion skills, behaviour and overall personality; since they would have a raised sense of self-awareness, self-responsibility and self-accountability for developing themselves into capable professionals.